Alvas-College-of-Engineering/Implement-mobile-lock-system/README.md

 ---

+# ✅ After Upload

+Your GitHub repository will contain:

+- Java source code
+- README documentation
+- Output screenshots
+- Project structure

+---

 # 📜 License

-This project is created for educational purposes.
+This project is created for educational purposes only.